cucumber/compatibility-kit/README.md

 ## Adoption

-To adopt the compatibility kit when writing a Cucumber implementation:
+To adopt the compatibility kit when writing a Cucumber implementation, an implementer must:

 ### Prerequisites

-First, make sure your implementation is sufficiently testable - you should be able to execute a test run programatically for a given set of feature files and step definitions, and get a handle on the Messages output (via a formatter or some other means) to make assertions on.
+First, make sure your implementation is sufficiently testable - you should be able to execute a test run programatically for a given set of feature files and step definitions, and obtain the Messages output (via a formatter or some other means) to make assertions on.

 ### Setup